-So you want to be a hero make a stunning landing page?
+So you want to be a hero and create a stunning landing page?
 Good.
 Have you thought how you are going to drive traffic to it?
-PPC, email marketing… How about a free* source implemented by millions of users every day?
+PPC, email marketing… How about a free source implemented by millions of users every day?
 Sounds cool?
-Meet organic traffic – stream of visitors incoming from search engines organic results (a.k.a. not ads).
+Meet organic traffic – stream of visitors incoming from search engines’ organic results (a.k.a. not ads).

 1. Know your keywords

-Before you even start to optimize your landing page, you should first know which keywords you are going to target.
+Before you even start optimizing your landing page, you should first know which keywords you will target.
 By keywords I understand single words (like “marketing”) as well as short phrases (like “email marketing”).
 Grab a stimulating drink of your choice and get your head thinking – what is the best keyword describing my squeeze page?
 Make a list of such terms and do a little research.

 Put those words into search engines – what do they show you?
 Are there any websites similar to your landing theme?
 Take their keywords and put them on the list.
 If there is no relevant pages, maybe you should rethink your keywords – probably most of the humanity blessed/cursed with the Internet connection has a different view on your keyword meaning.
 Also, did you get any relevant suggestions from the search engine?
 Add them to the list as well.

 Now head to keyword research tools like Wordtracker, Bing Keyword Research Tool or Google AdWords Keyword Planner and feed them with your list.
 They will give you some additional suggestions and show you how many times a specific keyword has been searched for.
 From the list given, choose only the relevant keywords and save them along with a number of searches for each, in descending order.

 As well as relevance and search volumes, don’t forget to consider difficulty.
 Some keywords are easier to rank for than others.
 Use keyword difficulty software to analyze your potential target keywords